ibm-cloud-docs/dl/faqs.md

 {: #is-there-an-sla-on-the-diret-link-xr-connections}
 {:faq}

-There is no SLA on Direct Link today.
-Customers can achieve 99.999% effectively with two or more Direct Links that are properly configured for failover by using BGP, but IBM cannot control that or provide an SLA on it.
+There is no Service Level Agreement (SLA) on Direct Link today.
+Customers can achieve 99.999% effectively with two or more direct links that are properly configured for failover by using BGP, but IBM cannot control that or provide an SLA on it.